Home / Rules

 may appear on the

 ballot only once, so fusion voting is not allowed.
 Other than the

-(see next rule #22), only the top fifty ranked names of all new
+(see next rule #22), all new nominees within each

 party /category will qualify for the ballot, to be ranked below all